AlexandrovLab/SigProfilerMatrixGenerator/README.md

 ```
 $ python
 >> from SigProfilerMatrixGenerator import install as genInstall
->> genInstall.install('GRCh37')
+>> genInstall.install('GRCh37', rsync=False, bash=True)
 ```
     This will install the human 37 assembly as a reference genome.
 You may install as many genomes as you wish.
+If you have a firewall on your server, you may need to install rsync and use the rsync=True parameter.
+Similarly, if you do not have bash, use bash=False.

 3. Place your vcf files in your desired output folder.
 It is recommended that you name this folder based on your project's name
 4. From within a python session, you can now generate the matrices as follows: